jordi-petit/lp-moogle-2018/README.md

 This part is meant to define all the types and functions you need in order to perform the crawling phase.

-It must define a function `crawler(url, maxdist)` that crawls the web starting from `url`, following up to `maxdist` links and returns a database (it is up to you to define the type and value of this database).
+It must define a function `crawler(url, maxdist)` that crawls the web starting from `url` and visiting all availables pages that are not further thank `maxdist` links  from the initial page.
+This function must return a database (it is up to you to define the type and value of this database).

 This part already defines a `store(db, filename)` function that writes a database `db` in file `filename` using `pickle`.